-The County Federal Credit Union has assets over $288 million and is one of the top 11 credit unions in the State of Maine with the second highest deposit market share in Aroostook County.
+The County Federal Credit Union promises you; to work in your best interest, simplify your financial life, make it easy to do business with us, and partner with you to achieve financial success.
+Our asset size is over $380 million, and we are one of the top 10 credit unions in the State of Maine.
 The County Federal Credit Union was originally founded in 1956 as Loring Federal Credit Union to serve military personnel and civilians that worked at Loring Air Force Base.
-Today, with branches in Caribou, Presque Isle, Fort Fairfield, Houlton and in Mars Hill, the credit union serves over 19,200 members throughout Aroostook, Penobscot and Piscataquis Counties.
+Penobscot County FCU joined us in January 2021.
+We currently serve over 30,000 members throughout communities in Aroostook, Penobscot, and Piscataquis Counties, with branches in Bangor, Caribou, Fort Fairfield, Houlton, Howland, and Mars Hill, Old Town, and Presque Isle.

 To Join Our Credit Union